-Other than taxes, the one thing that always seems to increase is utility bills.
-We wanted to offer some information that may help you buck that trend and see your bills go down this year.
+We have all felt the sting of higher prices lately.
+Whether at the grocery store, gas pump or in your monthly utility bills, costs are rising.
+We wanted to offer some information that may help you buck that trend and possibly see your energy bills go down this year.
 Several recent articles in major publications have experts agreeing that window films can help cut home energy bills.
-It’s one thing for us to say it, but we thought we would let the experts tell you what home window films can do.
+It’s one thing for us to say it, so we thought we would let the experts tell you what home window films can do.

 From Reader’s Digest, in an article entitled “13 Clever Ways to Slash Your Home Energy Bills“, PJ Feinstein stated “If you have the money, replacing old windows with energy efficient ones is a worthwhile investment, as they also add value to your home.
 A lower-cost option is to install window film that blocks out the summer sun’s heat, reducing demand on your cooling system, and helps keep warm indoor air from escaping during the winter.”